 Just when it seemed my career path was leading me into an insane asylum, I stumbled out of SharePoint and into DevOps.
-My name is Jason, and I’m a Senior Systems Engineer for Windows DevOps at a well-known Australian property classifieds site.
+My name is Jason, and I’m a Cloud Architect for the builders of a well-known Australian-built Deployment Automation Engine.

 My career trajectory ran the gamut from Web Designer, to Web Developer, to running a small web dev team and running the office servers on the side, got made a Microsoft MVP (IIS) and then off to escalation support at a very large, rather well-known software company that you’ve probably heard of (and, not coincidentally, had to give up my MVP status).